openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

             Marques: Wallpaper Community Pack #1](http://lizards.opensuse.org/2011/01/13/wallpaper-community-pack-1/)
         **

-Iâ€™ve received some emails and some positive feedback about one wallpaper I used for a
+I’ve received some emails and some positive feedback about one wallpaper I used for a
-          couple of screenshotâ€™s Iâ€™ve used in the past, including also information requests about where that very same wallpaper could be found.
-Iâ€™m happy people liked my choice.
+          couple of screenshot’s I’ve used in the past, including also information requests about where that very same wallpaper could be found.
+I’m happy people liked my choice.

 The wallpaper is question is the following, which can be found at [gnome-look [dot] org](http://gnome-look.org): Green Snake HD - by Kmurat @
           gnome-art.org